JonClarke84/databases/README.md

 So that I can save a website
 I would like to add the site's address and title to bookmark manager

+As a user
+So that I can remember a website for later
+I want to be able to add a website to my list of bookmarks

 1. CREATE THE DATABASE
    Connect to psql
    Create the database using the psql command CREATE DATABASE bookmark_manager;